Judge convicts man, 29, of murder in woman’s beating

 - How Trump got to 'yes' on the biggest purge of Russian spies in U.S. history

+“I never gave up on getting justice for my mother,” Moore’s son, Roy C. Moore III of Los Angeles, told the newspaper.
+“It took us eight years to get to this point but I never stopped believing that this day would come.”

+Defense attorney Richard White told KPLC-TV , “I don’t think I’ve ever been more disappointed in a verdict.”

 Lastrapes waived his right to a jury trial when he was represented by another attorney.
-His current attorney, Richard White, told KPLC-TV he tried unsuccessfully to get a jury trial.
-He told the station he doesn’t think he’s ever been more disappointed in a verdict.
+White told the station earlier that he had tried unsuccessfully to get a jury trial, but Canaday ruled that the decision to have only a judge hear his case was irrevocable.

+Moore said he was a Marine stationed in Afghanistan when his mother was killed.

+“My children never got to know their grandmother but I share all of my memories of her with them,” he said.
+“They are still very young but they have seen and heard me talk about her all of this time.
+And now I can go back home and tell them that it’s over.
+We have some closure for my mother.”